 6. Medications to reduce pain and increase blood supply to the heart such as nitrates

-Other than medical treatment, new treatments called ‘interventional therapy’ have emerged.
+Other than medical treatment, treatments called “interventional therapy” are offered more frequently.

-The current guidelines recommend that any interventional procedure following a heart attack be conducted within 90 minutes from the arrival of the patient to the casualty department.
-This time is sometimes called the ‘door to balloon’ time and is strictly followed in most hospitals.
+Current guidelines say that any interventional procedure that needs to be done after a heart attack should be done within 90 minutes of the patient arriving at the emergency room.
+This time is sometimes called “door to balloon time” and is strictly followed in most hospitals.

-Once the appropriate therapy has been administered to the patient, they will require long-term treatment which is usually with medication.
-Certain specific preventative measures will need to be followed and lifestyle choices need to be made.
+Certain specific preventative measures will need to be followed, and lifestyle choices will need to be made.
 This is important in order to prevent another heart attack in the future.